MeetPatel-tiger/Congressional-App-Challange/README.md

-# 📚 ScoreSaver: ACT & SAT Study Hub for High School Students
+# 📚 ScoreSaver: ACT & SAT Study Hub for High School Students(Built this in 2023)

 ScoreSaver is a centralized, easy-to-navigate web hub created to help high school students prepare for the ACT and SAT.
 It gathers essential test prep materials, including strategy guides, curated notes, important links, and free resources—all in one place.
 The goal is to simplify studying and support students, especially those who don’t have access to expensive prep tools or tutoring.